-The complete form of LED is light-emitting diode, so light-emitting diode is the abbreviation of LED.
+The complete form of LED is a light-emitting diode, so the light-emitting diode is the abbreviation of LED.
 An LED is a PN junction diode that emits light when current flows forward.
 LEDs are constructed by doping p-type and n-type materials.
 When power is applied to the LED, the P-type and N-type material charges will chemically react, the charges will recombine, and provide energy in the form of heat and light.

 The material of semiconductors is translucent (allowing light to pass through) and it emits light through their junctions.
 The semiconductor material uses zinc arsenic compounds, which can produce red or yellow light.
-It is also available in green, red and amber colors.
+It is also available in green, red, and amber colors.

 Definition of LCD screen

 LCDs are used to display text and images in the form of dots or line segments.
 LCDs have liquid crystal filaments that are filled between transparent electrodes.
 When current is passed between the electrodes, the filament becomes energized and emits visible light.